phptek/silverstripe-jsontext/docs/en/configuration.md

 Notes:

-* The module uses namespacing so take this into account when calling any part of the module's public API.
+The module uses PSR-1 namespacing, so take this into account when calling any part of the module's public API in your own logic.
-* The module default is to use `postgres` which is also the only backend that will work at the moment.
+The exception to the rule is that you can still use "JSONText" without the full namespace when declaring your model's `$db` static via the built-in magic of `Injector`.